Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 • Dishwashing soap (optional)

-1. Cover the oil stain completely with cat litter.
+1. Cover the oil stain completely with cat or kitty litter.
 Allow it to absorb the oil for at least 30 minutes.
 Once the time is up, use a broom to sweep the cat litter away from the stain.
 Discard the cat litter.

 2. Make a thick baking soda paste by mixing baking soda and water in a large bowl.
 Use 1 part water for every 3 parts of baking soda.